Indochina Adventure (Extended version)

 Just a few of the many highlights

-From Laos' World Heritage Luang Prabang, through the mountains to the mysterious Plain of Jars, and on via Vientiane to Cambodia's vibrant Phnom Penh and the fabulous temples of Angkor
+From Laos's World Heritage Luang Prabang over the mountains to the mysterious Plain of Jars and on via Vientiane to Cambodia's vibrant Phnom Penh and the fabulous temples of Angkor

 - Explore the ancient temples, colonial architecture, narrow lanes and bustling markets of UNESCO World Heritage Luang Prabang